nus-cs2103-AY2425S1/ip/docs/README.md

 Getting the inspiration from our talented fairy, **_Tecna_** chatbot promises to simplify and streamline task management in your everyday life.
 Whether you're juggling work assignments, personal errands, or project deadlines, Tecna offers an intuitive and user-friendly interface to help you stay organized and productive.

-<h2 style="color: #9370db ">Quick Start</h2>
-- There is already some tasks stored inside the application

 <h2 style="color: #9370db">Features</h2>
 >
 > ### Things to note